claudiofahey/pravega/documentation/src/docs/security/securing-standalone-mode-cluster.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Setting Up Security for a Standalone Mode Server

 Security in Pravega is off by default.
 You may start Pravega Standalone mode server with security enabled by modifying the security configuration before launching it.